 How much do home additions cost?

 Indoor and outdoor obstacles need to be removed or relocated to make room for an addition, which in turn drives up the project cost.
 Where do you plan to build your home addition, and what’s there right now?
-Think about landscaping, HVAC systems, electrical wiring and even hidden obstacles like underground pipes.
+Think about landscaping, HVAC systems, electrical wiring and even hidden features like underground pipes.

 Local zoning laws

-Every municipality has different zoning laws for home additions, and your home addition cost could go up if you need to meet certain compliance standards.
+Every municipality has different zoning laws for home additions, and your home addition cost could go up if you need to obtain permits and meet certain compliance standards.
 Water drainage, septic systems and electrical wiring are just a few examples of components that could be regulated.
 A qualified local builder will be able to inform you about the requirements in your area.

 Tips for saving on home addition costs